michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 ## Prices

-Let's start with the new costs table:
+Let's start with the new tables handling prices and fees:

 ```sql
 CREATE SCHEMA ltss_energy_ote;